-Best Bluetooth Record Players Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bluetooth turntables you can buy in 2020.
+Best Bluetooth record players Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bluetooth turntables you can buy in 2021.

-In this list there are talented turntables ranging from entry level to premium, and there's even an Award-winning just-add-speakers system fully loaded with on-board amplification that you can send tracks to via Bluetooth rather than connecting wireless speakers or headphones the other end.
+In this list there are talented turntables ranging from affordable to expensive, and there's even an Award-winning just-add-speakers system fully loaded with on-board amplification that you can send tracks to via Bluetooth, rather than connecting wireless speakers or headphones the other end.

 The landscape of vinyl is changing with the times, and with our pick of the best Bluetooth record players, you can come along for the ride too.

 - 13 of the best vinyl records to test your turntable

 - 15 of the best turntable accessories for better vinyl sound

 Not only does this Sony leave you with little to do during set-up – just attach the belt to the platter – it does pretty much everything but shaking the vinyl from its sleeve, too.

 You can pair the PS-LX310BT with up to eight Bluetooth devices and, in our tests using headphones, the connection was strong enough to walk into another room, close the door and even go outside.

 Sony has given us a ‘plug and play’ fully automatic deck, included a phono stage, thrown in Bluetooth and priced it at the low end of the market.
 It could only score more highly for usability if it somehow took the LPs from their covers.

 What's more, it sounds ridiculously fun.
 More traditional decks, such as the Award-winning Rega Planar 1 can be more mature in their performance, but when you consider this fully-automatic deck's list of features, it's hard to believe it can sound this good with such a price tag.